Skip to main content

 The tag can appear anywhere in the description.
 Cyrus also accepts the unbracketed form:

-Override the Base Branch
+Override the base branch

 Append #branch-name to check out from a branch other than the repository’s default: